 Pour mon père et ma mère

-Apparently it’s name translates to Evening prayer or something like that.
+It’s name translates to Evening Prayer.
 I haven’t got a clue what it means but take a look at the last words of each line.
-Pére and Mére obviously rhyme and so do Moi and Toi… i presume based on the first verse.
-Even without understanding this i can tell you the ryhtmic structure is something like A-B-B-A. This is the simplest example i could find but it demonstrates my point quite well i think.
+Pére and Mére obviously rhyme and so do Moi and Toi.
+Even without understanding this poem I can tell you that the rhythmic structure is something like A-B-B-A. This is the simplest example I could find but it demonstrates my point quite well, I think.

-So i had the poetry stuff down but i also had an awful lot of other stuff about the Welsh Princes and the conquest of 1282.
-I found out about an unmapped administrative site called Llys Rhosyr and they were restoring the foundations… so i got photos of the actual stratigraphy of the building and how it fell into disuse.
-(I’ve got another post coming about Anglesey so i won’t tell you about that now!)
-I discovered where Prince Daffyd was captured whilst on the run (Not far from Cwm Cythry as it happens), i went down to Cardiff to check out the museum (and did more besides… i’ll tell you about that soon as well…) I found out about Moel Y Don and how the English had tried to cross the Menai at the stupidest point… and drowned.
-I had graphs demonstrating the effect of the English language across Wales, I had stuff on Native Welsh and English Castles, I sat in Bangor Cathedral and spent an hour sketching every little detail of the tomb of Owain Gwynedd.
-I even managed to find source material about the builidng of the cage they put the royal children in.
-Remember, this was all stuff i had been told to look at and stuff i had managed to collect in just a couple of months.
-I even managed to compare English to Welsh in terms of food words (Where the welsh words for different meat are the same as the animal, The english used english for the animal and french for the meat EG: Cow and Beef, Sheep and Mutton etc…) It was all looking good.
+So, I had the poetry stuff down but I also had an awful lot of other stuff about the Welsh Princes and the conquest of 1282 done as well.
+I found out about an administrative site called Llys Rhosyr and they were restoring the foundations so I got photos of the actual stratigraphy of the building.
+I discovered where Prince Daffyd was captured whilst on the run (not far from Cwm Cythry as it happens), I went down to Cardiff to check out the museum.
+I found out about Moel Y Don and how the English had tried to cross the Menai at the stupidest point, and drowned when they got attacked.
+I had graphs demonstrating the effect of the English language across Wales, I had stuff on native Welsh and English Castles, I sat in Bangor Cathedral and spent an hour sketching every little detail of the tomb of Owain Gwynedd.
+I even managed to find source material about the building of the cage they put the royal children in.
+Remember, this was all stuff I had been told to look at and stuff I had managed to collect in just a couple of months.
+I even managed to compare English to Welsh in terms of food words (Where the Welsh words for different meat are the same as the animal, the English used English for the animal and French for the meat EG: Cow and Beef, Sheep and Mutton etc…) It was all looking good.

-At around the time i was starting my research an opportunity came up to take part in an archaeological dig with GAT.
+At around the time I was starting my research an opportunity came up to take part in an archaeological dig with GAT.
 Which brings me onto the third site and most likely candidate for the palace of the princes.
 Right in the centre of the village of Aber is a site called Y Mwd.
 That’s of no importance.
-The important thing is whats buried right next to it… a big winged hall… of the right date for the princes… in the right spot.
-AND I ACTUALLY HAD THE CHANCE TO WORK ON THE SITE… It was brilliant, even if it did bucket it down with rain.
-The site was absolutely perfect for my dissertation and i was right there… right on top of it.
-Unfortunately for me the dig was six weeks and i could only do a few of those because of lectures and what not.
-I intended on my last day on site to take a camera and get some cool photos for the dissertation.
+The important thing is what is buried right next to it: A big winged hall of the right date for the princes and in the right spot.
+And I actually had the chance to work on the site.
+It was brilliant, even if it did bucket it down with rain sometimes.
+The site was absolutely perfect for my dissertation and I was right there, right on top of it.
+Unfortunately for me the dig was six weeks and I could only do a few of those because of lectures and what not.
+I intended on my last day on site to take a camera and get some photos for the dissertation.

-So everything was really coming together nicely.
-I had an awful lot of stuff… shit tons in fact when i think about it.
-I had source material, sketches, mud on my boots, conflicting evidence… everything i could want to craft a beautiful dissertation.
-I even had an introduction drafted by this stage and some conclusions coming through… One summer of research in the sunny mountains of north Wales had yielded a gold mine of endless possibilities and i definitely hadn’t finished yet…
+Everything was coming together nicely.
+I had an awful lot of stuff, tons in fact when I think about it.
+I had source material, sketches, mud on my boots, conflicting evidence… Everything I could want to craft a beautiful dissertation.
+I even had an introduction drafted by this stage and some conclusions coming through.
+One summer of research in the sunny mountains of North Wales had yielded a gold mine of endless possibilities and I definitely hadn’t finished yet…

-And then everything came crashing down.
+Then everything came crashing down.
 I never got that last day on site and hence never got any pictures.
-I got so close… just a couple of days away from the end.
-It was really bad as well because my last actual day on site i was on a bit of a downer and then ended up having to hitch a ride back to Bangor with one of the archaeologists as my ride home hadn’t turned up to collect me .
-I hope they don’t think that it was because of that they i left because it definitely wasn’t.
-It was because of three simple words: ‘It’s too General.’
+I got so close, just a couple of days away from the end.
+It was really bad as well because my last actual day on site I was on a bit of a downer and then ended up having to hitch a ride back to Bangor with one of the archaeologists as my ride home hadn’t turned up to collect me .
+I hope they don’t think that it was because of that they I left because it definitely wasn’t.
+It was because of three simple words: ‘It’s too general.’
 That’s what my dissertation tutor said.
-Too general and i had to change the topic and do a summers worth of research… in three days.
-With that hanging over me i had no choice but to send an email to the site supervisor and apologize for not being able to do the last few days.
-It didn’t help matters either that they had changed my dissertation tutor over the summer and the new one didn’t really like what i was doing.
+Too general and I had to change the topic and do a summers worth of research in three days.
+With that hanging over me I had no choice but to send an email to the site supervisor and apologise for not being able to do the last few days.
+It didn’t help matters either that they had changed my dissertation tutor over the summer and the new one didn’t really like what I was doing.
 In my opinion it wasn’t too general.
-I had only just started really and, given time, i cold have done something amazing… much better than i ended up with.
-Even if it was a bit general at that particular point, by the end i’m sure it wouldn’t have been.
-That whole summer i had been joining dots and establishing the culture and landscape of Medieval North Wales and how it changed after 1282… Nobody had done that before and it looked so good.
+I had only just started and, given time, I cold have done something amazing and written something that was much better than what I ended up with.
+Even if it was a bit general at that particular point, by the end I’m sure it wouldn’t have been.
+That whole summer i had been joining dots and establishing the culture and landscape of medieval North Wales and how it changed after 1282… Nobody had done that before.
 It was a fine piece of original research that never got a chance to shine.
 In the end 95% of that research was wasted.
 I got to use the Rhosyr in an essay later on and that’s about it.

 My new dissertation was almost completely different and there was much less substance to it.
-It was all about medievalism and how A Victorian gothic revival building compared to an actual medieval building and how they both looked back to the past.
+It was all about medievalism and how A Victorian Gothic revival building compared to an actual medieval building and how they both looked back to the past.
 It wasn’t very good in the end.
 I think it might have ended up even more general in actual fact.
-Oh… and i couldn’t get into the gothic building untill march because they had closed for the winter.
-Even though i emailed them and explained the situation.
+Oh… And I couldn’t get into the Gothic building until March because they had closed for the winter, even though I emailed them and explained the situation.

 Maybe if things had worked out differently…